cctbx-xfel/erice_2022/README.md

 jupyter lab
 ```

-### Advanced usage
+### Advanced Usage
 The installed software is essentially a `conda` environment, so if you
 have `conda` installed, you can activate the environment with
 ```
 conda activate <prefix>
 ```
-Then you can modify or add additional dependencies.
+Then you can modify or add dependencies.